nashville-software-school/bangazon-inc/book-2-platform-api/chapters/INTEGRATION_TESTS.md

         */

-        // Construct a new student object to be sent to the API Student jack = new Student
+        // Construct a new student object to be sent to the API Animal jack = new Animal
         {
             Name = "Jack",
             Breed = "Cocker Spaniel",